stuffy-the-dragon/wKRApp/README.md

 ## Dependencies

 Bootstrap v3.3.5

-## Running on local server
+SB Admin 2

+## Server

+No server is provided for flexibility, therefore you are free to run any server of your choice.

 ## Documentation

-No documentation for the MVP phase yet.
+No documentation at this point.